tuckerbohman5/tuckerbohman5.github.io/_posts/2016-3-19-My-First-Rails-Application.md

 ---
 layout: post
-title: My First CLI Gem
+title: My First Rails Application
 ---

 Today I will be starting to build my first Rails application completely from scratch.
 I have been excited to start this project because just like the home library I will be building something I can actually use.
 For this project I am going to build a team task/project manager that my team at my current job can keep track of to use of current projects and make sure nothing slips past the cracks.
 This project will also fulfill the requirements for my third assesment for Learn.co.
 The requirements for this project are the following: